drewcrawford/wwdc-notes/24/What’s new in SwiftData.md

 let predicate = #Predicate<Trip> { searchText.isEmpty ? true : $0.name.localizedStandardContains(searchText) }
 ```

+So we build a compound predicate to check against more properties.

 ### Create a Compound Predicate to find a Trip based on Search Text - 10:06
 ```swift
 // Create a Compound Predicate to find a Trip based on Search Text let predicate = #Predicate<Trip> { searchText.isEmpty ? true : $0.name.localizedStandardContains(searchText) || $0.destination.localizedStandardContains(searchText) }
 ```

+New in IOS 18, we can use `#Expression` macro.
+Express complex queries.
+Not only true/false, but arbitrary types.

+Compose predicates.

 ### Build a predicate to find Trips with BucketListItems that are not in the plan - 10:46
 ```swift